OpenFLUID/openfluid/README.md

 ### Requirements

-OpenFLUID relies on open-source libraries, required to build or use OpenFLUID.
+OpenFLUID is written in C++11.
+It relies on open-source libraries required to build or use OpenFLUID.

 For the OpenFLUID framework libraries:
   - C++ STL